-A Personal Key can also be programmed as a Feature Key by your System Administrator for quick access to an often-used feature.
+A Personal Key can also be programmed as a Feature for quick access to an often-used feature.
 When that key is pressed to turn on the feature, the status indicator for that key will turn on.

-Contact your System Administrator to have Feature Keys programmed for your set.
+Contact your System Administrator to have Feature Keys programmed on your set.